microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 #### Redirect URI

-The `redirectUri` variable can be any valid URI as long as the Azure AD Applications redirect URI mathches it.
+The `redirectUri` variable can be any valid URI as long as the Azure AD Applications redirect URI matches it.
 However, for the connector to support on-premises data gateways, the `redirectUri` must be 'https://oauth.powerbi.com/views/oauthredirect.html'.
-More information can be found at [Handling Gateway Support](https://learn.microsoft.com/en-us/power-query/handlinggatewaysupport), [OAuth and Power BI](https://learn.microsoft.com/en-us/power-query/samples/github/readme#oauth-and-power-bi), and [Handling Gateway Support page does not specify that you need a specific redirect URI for the gateway to work](https://github.com/MicrosoftDocs/powerquery-docs/issues/284).
+More information can be found at [Handling Gateway Support](https://learn.microsoft.com/power-query/handlinggatewaysupport), [OAuth and Power BI](https://learn.microsoft.com/power-query/samples/github/readme#oauth-and-power-bi), and [Handling Gateway Support page does not specify that you need a specific redirect URI for the gateway to work](https://github.com/MicrosoftDocs/powerquery-docs/issues/284).

 ### Paging

 By default, Microsoft Energy Data Services only returns 1000 records.
-To get around this limitation, the connector uses the [Table.GenerateByPage](https://learn.microsoft.com/en-us/power-query/helperfunctions#tablegeneratebypage) helper method.
-More information can be found on [Handling Paging](https://learn.microsoft.com/en-us/power-query/handlingpaging).
+To get around this limitation, the connector uses the [Table.GenerateByPage](https://learn.microsoft.com/power-query/helperfunctions#tablegeneratebypage) helper method.
+More information can be found on [Handling Paging](https://learn.microsoft.com/power-query/handlingpaging).

 #### Paging Behavior